connected-web/product-monitor/README.md

 - [md5-node](https://www.npmjs.com/package/md5-node) - for hashing keys in an in-memory cache
 - [request](https://www.npmjs.com/package/request) - for making server side requests to remote domains
 - [utils-merge](https://www.npmjs.com/package/utils-merge) - for merging configuration together with the default config
+- [ncp](https://www.npmjs.com/package/npc) - for copying files used during setup of a new server instance

 Compatability
 ----------------